MetOffice/lfric_core/documentation/source/getting_started/tutorials/index.rst

 =========
 Contained here are a number of tutorials that are designed to help you get started with LFRic.
-They cover a range of topics, from how to run a simple LFRic application, to develop kernels using the LFRic data model and PSyclone.
+They cover a range of topics, from how to run a simple LFRic application, to developing kernels using the LFRic data model and PSyclone.

 .. toctree::
    :maxdepth: 2